RED-M0CKING-LINE/Team5183Robot2018J/README.md

 #### Lead Programmer: Ethan A.
 - Nicknames: M0ck, redmocckingline, MockTeacher03, Mock (see the trend?)
-- Contact: redmockingline@gmail.com or this GitHub account
+- Contact: ashleye5183@gmail.com or this GitHub account
 - Side-Jobs: Drive Team, Stratagy, Electrical
-- Notes: I am the lead programmer for the team and I also manage the repo
+- Notes: I am the lead programmer for the team and I also manage this repo

-Ain't this a mess currently...
+[to be extended]

 ### File Tree:

 ```
 / - this is where ALL of the files are
-  bin/org/usfirst/frc/team5183/robot/ - magic
-    Robot.class - magic

-  build/org/usfirst/frc/team5183/robot/ - magic
-    Robot.class - magic

 src/org/usfirst/frc/team5183/robot/ - THIS IS WHERE THE ROBOT CODE IS
      Robot.java - The robot code

-  .classpath - magic
-  .gitattributes - magic
-  .project - magic
-  LICENSE - the regulations of use and distrabution. aka, the license
-  build.properties - magic
-  build.xml - magic
   README.md - The README for these files.
 Also known as, what you are reading right now

+  ANYTHING NOT LISTED IS SIMPLY NOT UPDATED, I DONT KNOW WHAT ITS FOR, ITS COMMON KNOWLEDGE, OR IT DOES NOT MATTER
 ```